Documentation Index

 try {

-const response = await fetch('https://api.wisprflow.ai/api/v1/dash/warmup_dash');
+const response = await fetch('https://platform-api.wisprflow.ai/api/v1/dash/warmup_dash');

 return response.ok;